-Shiro Kamo Yoru Blue #2.
-"Yoru" means "night" in Japanese and these blades have the nice kurouchi blacksmith finish that bears their name.
-The blades are reactive so you need to dry them after using and washing the blades to keep them from rusting.
-Edge sharpness out of the box is excellent.
-The knives also have nice walnut octagonal handles that are durable and attractive.
+"Yoru" means "night" in Japanese, and these blades have the nice kurouchi blacksmith finish that bears the name.
+The blades are reactive so you need to dry them after each use to keep them from rusting.
+The knives have nice walnut octagonal handles that are durable and attractive.
 These are great values from one of the master blacksmiths from Echizen.

 Blacksmith: Shiro Kamo